-- Never allow yourself to be distracted by the display. - ➤ Stop bicycle if you want to make inputs on the display other than a change in level of assistance.
+- ► Never allow yourself to be distracted by the display. - ➤ Stop bicycle if you want to make inputs on the display other than a change in level of assistance.
 Only enter data when the bicycle is stationary.

-- Do not use display as a handle.
-The display may become irreparably damaged if you use it to lift the pedelec. - ▶ If you do not use your bicycle for several weeks, remove the display from its mount.
-Store the display safely at room temperature in a dry environment.
+- Never use the display as a handle.
+The display may become irreparably damaged if you use it to lift the pedelec. - ► If you do not use your pedelec for several weeks, remove the batteries from the display. - Adjust the display screen brightness in such a way that you can see text and icons sufficiently clearly.